-A longer post also allows for a more variety of keywords.
+A more extended post also allows for a more variety of keywords.
 While your service you provide is roof repairs, there are 1,000 of word combinations that the consumer could be entering into search to describe roof repairs.
 Having lengthier post allows you to incorporate those keyword combinations into the text of the post.

 Build internal links throughout your content will help Google to learn more about your services.
 For example, on the web page bobsroofing.com/dallas-roof-repair, you should link to the page “/dallas-roof-replacement” in the content.
 Internal linking naturally targets and boost the keyword “roof replacement” and also allows consumers to navigate your content quickly.